Last Updated: March 25, 2025

 Early Years

 Cain Ramirez Velasquez was born on June 28, 1982, in Salinas, California.
-His father Efrain is from Sinaloa, Mexico, and moved to the U.S. as an undocumented immigrant.
-He met Cain's American born mother, Isabel.
+His father, Efrain, is from Sinaloa, Mexico, and moved to the U.S. as an undocumented immigrant.
+He met Cain's American-born mother, Isabel.
 They fell in love, got married, and Efrain became a U.S. citizen.
 Cain is one of three children of his parents.
 He has a brother named Efrain, Jr. and a sister named Adela.
 Cain and his siblings grew up in Yuma, Arizona.
 He wrestled throughout high school and won the 5A Arizona Wrestling Championship two times.
 He also played high school football as a linebacker.
 He was captain of the wrestling and football teams during his senior year of high school.
 Cain enrolled at Iowa Central Community College and wrestled during the 2001-2002 season.
 He won the heavyweight division of the NJCAA National Championship.
 He transferred to Arizona State University for his sophomore year.
 He wrestled on the Sun Devils' team for three years.

 Career

 After college, Velasquez joined the American Kickboxing Academy.
-He made his MMA debut in October 2006 versus esse Fujarczyk, which he won by TKO in the first round.
+He made his MMA debut in October 2006 versus Esse Fujarczyk, which he won by TKO in the first round.
 Velasquez took on then-undefeated Jeremiah Constant next and won via TKO in the first round.
-He made his UFC debut in April 2008 ay UFC 83 against Brad Morris.
+He made his UFC debut in April 2008 at UFC 83 against Brad Morris.
 He won in the first round by TKO.
 In July 2008, he took on Jake O'Brien at UFC Fight Night 14.
 Velasquez also won this fight in the first round by TKO.
-He also emerged victorious in first against Denis Stojnic, Cheick Kongo, Ben Rothwell, Antonio Rodrigo Nogueira.
+He also emerged victorious in the first against Denis Stojnic, Cheick Kongo, Ben Rothwell, and Antonio Rodrigo Nogueira.
 The last match gave Velasquez a chance at the UFC Heavyweight Championship against reigning champ Brock Lesnar.
 He tore his rotator cuff in that match.
 But before he was carried off for surgery, Velasquez bested Lesnar with a TKO in the first round.

 After his shoulder healed, Velasquez returned to the octagon in late 2011 to defend his Heavyweight title against Junior dos Santos.
 Velasquez had his first loss in this match and was knocked out by dos Santos a little over one minute into the first round.
-Velasquez wasn't down for long and he beath Antonio Silva in the first round before taking on a rematch with dos Santos, which Velasquez won.
+Velasquez wasn't down for long, and he beat Antonio Silva in the first round before taking on a rematch with dos Santos, which Velasquez won.
 The years from 2015 to 2019 saw the decline of Velasquez's career with losses to Fabricio Werdum and Francis Ngannou.
 Velasquez announced his retirement from MMA in October 2019.

 Velasquez was the first major Mexican-American Heavyweight Champion in MMA history.